Docs

 acton library info Math

-• Last top-up: Timestamp used as the reference point for storage runway calculations.
+• Last top-up: timestamp used as the reference for storage runway calculations.

-• Remaining: Estimated storage runway based on current Masterchain storage prices and elapsed time since the last top-up.
+• Remaining: estimated storage runway from current masterchain storage prices and time since the last top-up.

-• Hash and Account: The library's unique hash and its on-chain address.
+• Hash and account: the library hash and on-chain address.

 # Top up for another 2 years